gusreid/gus-reid/content/work-with-me.md

 I know from experience that making lasting changes in the body can be a confusing and overwhelming challenge.
 Having someone to help you create a strategy and to show you the pitfalls can be very helpful in your process.

-My goal in our work together is to empower you to be able to navigate the change process.
+My goal in our work together is to empower you to be able to navigate the change process with as much efficiency and effectiveness as possible.
 For this you will need a certain amount of education.

 There are three areas we will be focused on:
 1. Pain-neuroscience